AndrewAkinson/python3-therion-analyzer/README.md

 sample/ProvidencePot/ProvidencePot.svx:13:*fix entrance 99213 72887 401
 sample/HagDyke.svx:14:*fix W 98981 73327 459
 ```
-(the output would also be colorized on a terminal, unless the
+(the output would normally be colorized on a terminal, unless the
 `-n` option is additionally specified).

 ### Installation